 What makes this even better is Netflix has zero ads.
 Every title you select will be instantly streamed.
 That's a perk not many other streaming services can boast about.

 You can still enjoy 1080p streams on almost any mobile device.
-While you cannot adjust the video quality while watching a movie, Netflix does let users choose the quality they would like to stream in from the settings.
+While you cannot adjust the video quality while watching a show, Netflix does let users choose the quality they would like to stream in from the settings.

 When on Wi-Fi, HD streaming is almost instantaneous.
 Streaming on a cellular connection takes some time to reach HD, but nothing unbearable.
 You may have to wait for 15–30 seconds before your show looks the way you want it to, but usually, that doesn't become too distracting.